Soaring + Handling Risk

 low saves aren't worth it - enough said, relight, and pay the money for the extra tow.

-don’t push it if the lift isn’t there.
-Live to fly another day - ridge soaring is something I’ve never done but I’ve been told it is one of the most satisfying parts of soaring.
-Many of the fatalities in the analysis above were the result of a glider not being able to make a ridge.
+don't push it if the lift isn't there.
+Live to fly another day - ridge soaring is something I've never done but I've been told it is one of the most satisfying parts of soaring.
+Many of the fatalities in the analysis above were the result of a glider impacting a ridge.
 Here is a great video of Bruno Vassel making the wise decision to not go for a ridge he is unsure he will make.
 It cost him a state record, but not his life.

 FLARM, radios, and ADS-B save lives - many of the mid-air collisions I read about could have been avoided if the pilots had been using radios at the very least.